List of John Mayall band members: 2008–2024: Later solo work

 In November 2008, Mayall announced that he was retiring the Bluesbreakers name, and would return the following year with a new solo band.
 By January, he had revealed the members of his eponymous group: lead guitarist Rocky Athas, returning bassist Greg Rzab, and new drummer Jay Davenport.
 This lineup remained unchanged until September 2016, when Athas left Mayall's band due to the frontman's desire to revert to performing as a trio.
 This format yielded only one album, however – the 2018 live release Three for the Road – before Carolyn Wonderland joined in April 2018 as the band's new lead guitarist.
-Mayall died in July 2024, ending both the Bluesbreakers and his solo band.